 Driving to lake Katwe salt crater lake.
 This unusual crater lake – too salty to support any wildlife – though since the 16th Century it has ensured the survival of village community, who spend their days under the sun, harvesting salt from its milky waters.
 This tour gives you a unique insight into the fascinating yet tough process of salt mining, as well as providing an alternative income for people. on the tour, you will see the local community at work, cross the mud walkways with lots of traditional grass huts, used as a shelter.

 Budget: Bush Lodge – tents or Irunga forest safari camp (B&B)

 There are 14 gorilla families which have been habituated for gorilla viewing, all of which can be accessed from specific locations/sectors of the forest.
 Eight people are permitted to view a single family per day.
-To trek gorillas you need a gorilla permit/license.
-Gorilla licenses are booked by location not by the name of a gorilla family.
-There are 4 starting gates namely; in North at BUHOMA, in the East at RUHIJA and in the South at RUSHAGA & south west at NKURINGO.
-Please note the choice of lodging will be determined by location of Gorilla family available at time of booking!
+To trek gorillas, you need a gorilla permit/license.
+Gorilla licenses are booked by location, not by the name of a gorilla family.
+There are 4 starting gates namely; in North at BUHOMA, in the East at RUHIJA and in the South at RUSHAGA & south-west at NKURINGO.
+Please note the choice of lodging will be determined by the location of Gorilla family available at time of booking!

 Budget: Trekkers Tervan/ Ride4woman ( B&B)